Skip to content

 How long do AI pull requests wait, and how much has review slowed?

-Faros AI telemetry across thousands of teams reports review time per PR up 91% in high-AI-adoption teams, while merged PR volume rose about 98% - and DORA-cycle telemetry put the median time a PR spends in review up 441% as AI volume grew (2025).
+Faros AI telemetry across thousands of teams reports review time per PR up 91% in high-AI-adoption teams, while merged PR volume rose about 98%.
+And DORA-cycle telemetry put the median time a PR spends in review up 441% as AI volume grew (2025).
 There is no universal wait-time in hours; the percentages describe the direction and magnitude, which are consistent across sources.

 What is the single most-cited AI code statistic?